twada/twowaysql/README.txt

 === What TwoWaySQL intended to do
 * TwoWaySQL is intended to be a small and simple module.
 * TwoWaySQL respects SQL and its set-based operations.
-TwoWaySQL assists to write complex SQL with ease.
+TwoWaySQL assists writing complex SQL with ease.
 * TwoWaySQL is not a replacement of ActiveRecord,Sequel,or any other O-R Mappers.
 Instead, TwoWaySQL will work with O-R Mappers well as a SQL construction module.